patkruk/Laravel-Cached-Settings/README.md

 ### Refreshing a setting in cache:

-If you have changed the value directly in the database or just want to make sure that your cache is up-to-date, you can refresh individual settings.
+If you have changed a value directly in the database or just want to make sure that your cache is up-to-date, you can refresh individual settings.

 ```php
 CachedSettings::refresh('email.admin');
 ```

-The value in the cache is updated with the one in the database.
+The value in your cache is updated with the one from the database.

 ### Refreshing all settings in cache:

-You can update you cache with the values from the database with just one command.
+You can update your cache with the values from the database with just one command.

 ```php
 CachedSettings::refreshAll();
 ```

-The value in the cache is updated with the one in the database.

 ### Getting a list of all keys: